4jamesccraven/nixos-configs/README.md

 - Overlay - Scripts etc. that I packaged
 - Utils - Custom nix code for various things
 - Modules - Everything else
-   - Dots - Specific applications, mostly cli
+   - Dots - Configurations for specific applications
-   - Desktop Environments - Hyprland & Gnome configuration
+   - Traits - Definitions of the capabilities a host can have
+   - Constants - Variables that may be re-used in multiple places.